jmaddington/ChatGPTCLI/README.md

 - If you start code with \`\`\` then it will accept input until you enter \`\`\` and two blank lines
 - `exit` or `quit` will gracefully close the program

+### Rest the chat
+Sometimes GPT gets confused with too much background information.
+You can reset the chat by typing `reset chat`
+You can name your new chat with `reset chat=myName`, although that change only matters to the SQLite file.
 ### ChatGPT version
 This script defaults to `gpt-4`.
 If you do not have access to it or would like to use another version edit this line as needed: